Verification Risk Tiers

 Routing

-Most existing customers have no tier set; their cardholders get the same default verification flow as before — no Stripe iframe, no new copy.
-Setting a tier is the only way onto the Stripe path.
+Most existing customers have no tier set; their cardholders get the same default verification flow as before — no new iframe, no new copy.
+Setting a tier is the only way onto the tiered verification path.

 Pre-submitResult